open-telemetry/opentelemetry-specification/specification/tracing-api.md

 Required parameters

+- Name of the event.
 - One or more key:value pairs, where the keys must be strings and the values may be string, booleans or numeric type.

-Note that the OpenTelemetry project documents certain ["standard event keys"](../semantic-conventions.md) which have prescribed semantic meanings.
+Note that the OpenTelemetry project documents certain ["standard event names and keys"](../semantic-conventions.md) which have prescribed semantic meanings.

 ### `AddLink`: add a `Link` from this `Span` to another